camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 Camunda Cloud uses [FEEL (Friendly-Enough Expression Language](https://docs.camunda.io/docs/reference/feel/what-is-feel) and expressions can only access the process instance data and variables.

-Most expressions can be simply converted (see [this community extension](x) as a good starting point), some might need to be completly rewritten or require, that you extract required logic to a former service task that make the results available as normal process variable.
+Most expressions can be converted (see [this community extension](https://github.com/berndruecker/camunda-platform-to-cloud-migration/blob/main/camunda-modeler-plugin-platform-to-cloud-converter/client/JuelToFeelConverter.js) as a starting point), some might need to be completly rewritten  and some might require an additiona service task to prepare data that is needed (and was calculated on-the-fly when using Camunda Platform).

 #### Different Connector Infrastructure

-Camunda Platform provided a handful of [connectors](x).
-These are not supported in Camunda Cloud, as Camunda Cloud aims to create a much more powerful connector infrastructure.
+Camunda Platform provided a handful of [connectors](https://docs.camunda.org/manual/latest/reference/connect/).
+These connectros are not supported in Camunda Cloud, as Camunda Cloud aims to create a much more powerful connector infrastructure.

-If you need to migrate existing connectors you need to create a small bridging layer to invoke these connectors via some own [workers](x).
+If you need to migrate existing connectors you can create a small bridging layer to invoke these connectors via a custom [job worker](https://docs.camunda.io/docs/product-manuals/concepts/job-workers).